djhemath/hemath.dev/content/blog/are-we-abusing-algorithms.md

 That's what this whole thing has become.
 Not creating, but performing.

 And yeah, I've played the game too.
 I've added meta tags.
-Rewrote titles.
+Rewritten titles.
 Chased views.
 It works.
 But every time I lean too far into it, I feel a bit fake.
 Like I'm not writing for a person, I'm writing for a robot with ranking powers.

 I don't think the answer is to completely ignore algorithms.
 That's just yelling into the void.
 But maybe we need to stop obsessing over them.
 Maybe it's okay to let a good post live quietly.
 Maybe not every tweet needs a "hook".
 Maybe we create stuff because it matters to us first and if it reaches people, great.
 If not, also fine.